-Yes, the 4:1 Carb:Pro ratio I relied upon for such a long time, even in a real-food version (think coconut water, banana, egg), may have been cleaner and more cost effective than many of the commercially prepared recovery drinks, but the one I love most now isn’t even sweet at all.
+While the 4:1 Carb:Pro ratio I relied upon for such a long time, even in a real-food version (think coconut water, banana, egg), may have been straight forward and more cost effective than many of the commercially prepared recovery drinks, the one I love most now isn’t even sweet at all.

 Think about it: if you’re out on the saddle or on the trails for a hard training session, do you really want something sugary sweet when you get back?

 And in all truth, I didn’t even want it back when I was using gels to fuel my training and racing.
 But I forced it down, thinking it was the only way to recover, rebuild and restore.

 Now, having been following a fasted / fat-adaption protocol not only for training, but for day to day living for over three years, the last thing I want is sugar…ever, including after a workout.